Aminoglycoside

-Aminoglycoside is a medicinal and bacteriologic category of traditional Gram-negative antibacterial medications that inhibit protein synthesis and contain as a portion of the molecule an amino-modified glycoside (sugar).
+Aminoglycoside is a medicinal and bacteriologic category of traditional Gram-negative antibacterial medications that inhibit protein synthesis and contain as a portion of the molecule an amino group-containing sugar.
 The term can also refer more generally to any organic molecule that contains amino sugar substructures.
 Aminoglycoside antibiotics display bactericidal activity against Gram-negative aerobes and some anaerobic bacilli where resistance has not yet arisen but generally not against Gram-positive and anaerobic Gram-negative bacteria.

 Streptomycin is the first-in-class aminoglycoside antibiotic.
 It is derived from Streptomyces griseus and is the earliest modern agent used against tuberculosis.
 Streptomycin lacks the common 2-deoxystreptamine moiety (image right, below) present in most other members of this class.
 Other examples of aminoglycosides include the deoxystreptamine-containing agents kanamycin, tobramycin, gentamicin, and neomycin (see below).